facebookarchive/flux/docs/Overview.md

 Or continue on to the in-depth overview, which explores in more detail how the pieces of the Flux architecture work together.

-_(Note: The In Depth Overview was formerly the normal Overview landing page but was replaced with the more terse and up-to-date guides on Github that are linked above.)_
+> Note: The In Depth Overview was formerly the normal Overview landing page but was replaced with the more terse and up-to-date guides on GitHub that are linked above.